Hakeem Muhammad Saeed: Early life and career

-Hakeem Muhammad Said was born in Delhi, British Indian Empire in 1920 to an educated and religious Urdu-speaking Muhajir class family.
+Hakeem Muhammad Said was born in Delhi, British India in 1920 to an educated and religious Urdu-speaking Muhajir family.
 His ancestors came from Kashgar (now Kashi, Xinjiang, China) to the Indian subcontinent, in the reign of the Mughal emperor, Shah Alam.
 They first stayed at Peshawar for about eighteen years, then moved to Multan, before finally settling down in Delhi.

 His forefathers and family had been associated with the herbal medicine business and had established the Hamdard Waqf Laboratories in India before 1947, which today has emerged as one of the largest manufacturers of Unani medicines in the world.
 Saeed attended the local school where he learned Arabic, Persian, Urdu, English and studied the Quran.
 At the age of 18, Hakeem went on to attend the University of Delhi in 1938.
 There, Saeed obtained a B.Pharmacy degree and a Bachelor of Science degree in medicinal chemistry in 1942.
 After his undergraduate education, Saeed joined Hamdard Waqf Laboratories as a junior researcher and participated in herbal quality control while formulating medicines.
 In 1945, Saeed attended the post-graduate course and obtained a master's degree in pharmacy from the same institution.
 Before 1947, Hakeem Saeed was also involved in the Pakistan Movement activities.

 After the independence of Pakistan in 1947, Saeed left his hometown with his wife and only daughter.
 The family settled in Karachi, Sindh Province of West Pakistan.
 He established Hamdard Laboratories and served as its first director until his death in 1998.
 In 1952, Saeed travelled to Turkey where he attended the Ankara University and was awarded a PhD degree in pharmacy, then returned to Pakistan to devote his life to medicine research.